-We are engaging with WHG about planned organisational change, its development plans and because it is a systemically important landlord.
+We are engaging with WHG about its financial management, planned organisational changes, development plans and because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 We consider WHG to be systemically important.
-We also consider DGHP, Dunedin Canmore and GHA to be systemically important in their own right, due to a combination of their size, turnover and level of debt.
+We also consider Wheatley East, Wheatley Glasgow and Wheatley South to be systemically important due to a combination of their size, turnover and level of debt.

-WHG is the largest developer of new affordable housing in Scotland and plans to continue to grow by building around 3,600 affordable homes over the next five years.
-The group’s development programme is spread across its subsidiaries and includes homes for social rent, mid-market rent and low cost home ownership.
+WHG is the largest developer of new affordable housing in Scotland and plans to continue to grow by developing around 4,500 affordable homes over the next five years.
+WHG’s development programme is spread across its subsidiaries and includes homes for social and mid-market rent.
 WHG will receive significant public subsidy and has told us it will also need to obtain new private finance to support its development programme.
 We will engage with WHG to get assurance about how it is managing the risks to the organisation including its levels of debt and development plans.

 What WHG must do

 - provide copies of its Board and audit committee minutes as they become available;

 - provide quarterly updates on progress with the delivery of the commitments WHG has made to WLHP’s and Strathclyde Camphill’s tenants and service users;

 - provide the information we require to progress the de-registration of Strathclyde Camphill and WLHP.
 This includes Strathclyde Camphill and WLHP’s final audited financial statements and auditors' reports;

 - its approved business plan and updated risk register;